veronicadeleonh/veronicadeleonh.github.io/content/projects/eyeem/index.md

 #### Hi-fi & Redesigned screens

+![EyeEm Hi-fi](images/eyeem-hifi.png)

 The high-resolutions screens were built usign EyeEm's Design system to ensure consistency with the rest of the platform and offer the user a smooth experience.

-![EyeEm Hi-fi](images/eyeem-hifi.png)

 ![EyeEm Hi-fi](images/eyeem-auth.png)

 ![EyeEm Hi-fi](images/eyeem-thank-you.png)

 <p class="photo-footnote">Close-up to the Hi-fi redesigned screens.
 On top, the Cart view with the Authentication screen in overlay.
-Below, a segment of the Optional Billing update.
-At the bottom, a section of the Thank you screen at the end of the purchase.</p>
+Below, a section of the Thank you screen at the end of the purchase.</p>

 #### EyeEm's Web presence